 Method Procedure Mail Open an account Complete and sign the new account applica bank for at least the minimum amount req Investors Trust."
-Send the check and applica uired.
-Make the check pavable to "RMB Open an IRA Shares of the Trust are available for purch plans.
-An IRA application and further detail are available from the transfer agent by ca professional. s about IRAs and other retirement plans Subsequent purchase Send in a check for the appropriate minim name and number.
-For your convenience, y your quarterly account statements.
-Federal Funds Wire Subsequent purchase This option is available to existing open accors a new account application form and forward ounts only.
-New accounts must complete payment to the address listed below.
-Please contact the transfer agent at 1-800 -462-2392 for wire instructions.
+Send the check and applications uired.
+Make the check payable to "RMB Open an IRA Shares of the Trust are available for purcle plans.
+An IRA application and further detail are available from the transfer agent by caprofessional. s about IRAs and other retirement plans Subsequent purchase Send in a check for the appropriate minim name and number.
+For your convenience, your quarterly account statements. um amount (or more) with your account you may use the deposit slip attached to Federal Funds Wire Subsequent purchase This option is available to existing open acc a new account application form and forward Please contact the transfer agent at 1-800 0-462-2392 for wire instructions.
 Automatic Investment Program (Investor Class only) You can make automatic monthly, quarterly day of each month) of \$100 or more.
-To complete an account application notifying th amount or terminate the plan at any time by activate the automatic investment plan, ne Trust.
+To complete an account application notifying the amount or terminate the plan at any time by activate the automatic investment plan, he Trust.
 You may change the purchase Electronic Funds Transfer To purchase shares via electronic funds tra application form.
-Your bank must be a meml Authorized Broker/Dealer or Investment Professional Contact your broker/dealer or investment purchase fund shares, and make subseque received by your broker/dealer before 4:00 and properly forwarded by the broker/de transfer agent will receive that day's N professional is responsible for properly fon transfer agent.
+Your bank must be a memi Authorized Broker/Dealer or Investment Professional Contact your broker/dealer or investment purchase fund shares, and make subseque received by your broker/dealer before 4:00 and properly forwarded by the broker/de transfer agent will receive that day's N professional is responsible for properly for transfer agent.
 Broker/dealers or invest customers a processing or service fee in shares that are in addition to the sales Prospectus.
-Shareholders should check professional for specific information about a may be charged. nt investments.
+Shareholders should check professional for specific information about may be charged. nt investments.
 Purchase orders that are p.m.
-Eastern Time on any business day aler or investment professional to the AV.
-Your broker/dealer or investment warding completed orders to the Trust's ment professionals may charge their connection with the purchase of fund and other charges disclosed in this with their broker/dealer or investment Send regular mail to: Send overnight mail to: Call shareholder service agent: RMB Investors Trust c/o BNY Mellon Asset Servicing P.O.
+Eastern Time on any business day lailer or investment professional to the AV.
+Your broker/dealer or investment warding completed orders to the Trust's ment professionals may charge their connection with the purchase of fund a and other charges disclosed in this with their broker/dealer or investment Send regular mail to: Send overnight mail to: Call shareholder service agent: RMB Investors Trust c/o BNY Mellon Asset Servicing P.O.
 Box 9781 Providence, RI 02940-9781 RMB Investors Trust c/o BNY Mellon Asset Servicing 4400 Computer Drive Westborough, MA 01581-1722 BNY Mellon Asset Servicing toll-free at 1-800-462-2392